-You will be asked to write three Critical Analyzes this semester and to submit them on Canvas.
+You will be asked to write two Critical Analysis papers this semester and to submit them on Canvas.
 These brief analyzes are opportunities to make connections between the concepts we have discussed and the texts we have watched and read in class.

-You will receive a prompt with more specific instructions and requirements before the first reading response is due and we will discuss the expectations more fully in class.
+You will receive a prompt with more specific instructions and requirements before the first analysis essay is due and we will discuss the expectations more fully in class.

-Visual Analysis
+Visual Analysis Project